-Firstly if you have one of the large mop head Hydrangeas like the one pictured to the left which are very popular if not the most popular Hydrangea then you don’t need to prune them, if left to there own devices they will be just fine.
+Firstly if you have one of the large mop head Hydrangeas like the one pictured to the left which is very popular if not the most popular Hydrangea then you don’t need to prune them, if left to there own devices they will be just fine.
 If you want to prune them anyway just to tidy them up then you prune them as described below.
-Lacecap and oak leafed hydrangeas are also pruned in this way.
+Lacecap and oak leaf hydrangeas are also pruned in this way.

 How to prune mop heads, Lacecap and oaked leafed Hydrangeas

 When to prune Hydrangeas? (mop heads, Lace cap and Oaked Leafed Hydrangeas only)

 Prune mop head, Lacecap and oak-leafed hydrangeas after they have finished flower but ensure you do it before August.
 These Hydrangeas start producing flower buds from around August onwards and retain them until the following summer when they flower.
 Pruning after August may be cutting off the new flower buds, hence cutting off next years flowers.